victorchall/EveryDream/doc/LAION_SCRAPE.md

 ## Batch run

-You can throw commands in a shell/cmd script to run several searches, but I will leave this exercise to the user
+You can throw commands in a shell/cmd script to run several searches, but I will leave this exercise to the user.

     python scripts/download_laion.py --search_text "jan van eyck" --limit 200
     python scripts/download_laion.py --search_text " hokusai" --limit 200